Mortgage Relief For Our Clients Affected By COVID-19

 If you’re worried about making your mortgage payments, here’s what you should know:

-- You can find resources online: You can begin the process online through Rocket Mortgage® by Quicken Loans®.
-Here, you’ll be able to make your payment, find FAQs on the impact of COVID-19 on your mortgage and apply for assistance if you need it.
-If you can, it’s best to continue making your mortgage payment because you will have to catch up eventually.
-If there are any expenses you can cut, do so at your discretion.
-The first priority at this time is the health and safety of your family.

-One of the assistance options available is called a forbearance.
-Let’s get into a little more detail so you really understand how it works and if mortgage forbearance is a good idea for you.

-If you’re worried about making your mortgage payments, here’s what you should know:

 - You can find resources online: By logging into your Rocket Account, you’ll be able to make your payment, find FAQs on the impact of COVID-19 on your mortgage and apply for assistance if you need it.

 One of the assistance options available is called a forbearance.
 Let’s get into a little more detail so you really understand how it works and if mortgage forbearance is a good idea for you.